TutsWiki/source/content/blog/linux/install-software-linux.md

 ```

 ### dpkg
-In addition to the app utilities you can use the dpkg command to interact with the package manager.
+In addition to the app utilities, you can use the dpkg command to interact with the package manager.

 #### List installed packages using dpkg
 ```bash